 SOMMELIER OF THE YEAR AWARD

-The delicious wine (Esprit Barville 2011) served at our table was wonderful as was the wine focused conversation with Matthew Presidente, Tim Pawsey and others.
-The annual wine list awards were handed out celebrating the best food and wine pairings in the business, restaurants throughout British Columbia and Alberta have been recognized for creating wine lists that complement their establishment’s unique menu and concept.
+Celebrating the best food and wine pairings in the business, restaurants throughout British Columbia and Alberta have been recognized for creating wine lists that complement their establishment’s unique menu and concept.
 Candidates submitted their wine and menu lists, and were then visited by judges who reviewed their programs.
-The judges are Michelle Bouffard, Tom Doughty, DJ Kearney, Iain Philip and Terry Threlfall.
+The key judges were Tom Doughty, DJ Kearney, Iain Philip, Treve Ring, and Terry Threlfall.
 The top restaurants were awarded Platinum, Gold, Silver, and Bronze, or commended with an Honourable Mention.
-The Wine List Awards are sponsored by Vancouver Magazine.
+The Wine Program Excellence Awards are sponsored by Vancouver Magazine.

 Cioppino’s Mediterranean Grill & Enoteca